yujie-jia/jyj-astro-blog-starter-template/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: "Memorable pic of 223 SCUT SE"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Here is a memory store about 223 of SCUT SE; It is created by the magic cat."
-pubDate: "Jun 19 2024"
+pubDate: "Jun 19 2025"
 heroImage: "/magic_cat.jpg"
 ---